AKL001/ai-shell-assistant/README.md

 # ShellGuard AI 🛡️

-> A Secure, Local-First AI Terminal Copilot powered by Microsoft Phi-3 & Ollama
+> A Secure, Local AI Terminal Copilot powered by Phi-3 & Ollama

 ShellGuard AI is a lightweight Python tool that allows you to generate and execute Linux commands using natural language.
 It runs entirely on your local machine for maximum privacy and features a safety-first architecture.